Git-In-China/lantern/src/github.com/getlantern/lantern-mobile/test/README.md

 Make sure you properly set `TESTDROID_APIKEY` environment variable.

-You have two options to run tests on Testdroid cloud.
+You have several options to run tests on Testdroid cloud.

 * Run on any available free cloud device.